 Why are my photos different widths?

-One possible reason is that your columns are different widths.
+One possible reason is that your columns are of different widths.

 If columns are the issue, you just need to change the layout of the stack.
-Click Add stack and choose a layout where the columns are all the same width (e.g., the 2-, 3- and 4-column layouts).
+Click Add a stack and choose a layout where the columns are all the same width (e.g., the 2-, 3- and 4-column layouts).
 This way all your pictures will resize to the size of the column making it easy to keep them all unified.

 Alternatively, your images are zoomed out too far and so the width has gone smaller than the column width.
 To fix this, click the edit pencil on the image and drag the Zoom slider up until the zoom is at 100%.